This documentation is for an unreleased version of Apache Paimon. We recommend you use the latest stable version.

 Execution Engine #

 Paimon currently supports MR and Tez execution engine for Hive Read, and MR execution engine for Hive Write.
-Note beeline also does not support hive write.
+Note If you use beeline, please restart the hive cluster.

 Installation #